Doctoral Training and HDR

 • Public law;

-The Doctoral School of Law and Political Science organizes thesis defenses and, in collaboration with SCUIO-IP, tracks the career outcomes of its doctoral graduates.
+The Doctoral School of Law and Political Science organizes thesis defenses and, in collaboration with SCUIO-IP, tracks the career paths of its doctoral graduates.

 Management Team